Achieve More in 2017 with an Organized MindDec 19, 2016

 I have learned not to make important decisions before sleeping on the information.
 It is amazing to me how very different things can appear in the morning after my working memory has had time to assimilate the pieces during the night.

 5. Shift Sets

 Your brain needs to be flexible, curious and adaptable.
-A sign of aging is a rigid mindset that is stuck in a single way of viewing the world, lacking the willingness or ability to entertain different opinions and options.
-Things rarely go as planned, requiring agile accommodation to the new circumstances.
-An organized mind can shift sets completely, which allows you to transfer all of your mental capacities from one task to the next.
-Since you are not trying to multitask–since you are letting go of lingering thoughts about what you were doing or what needs to be done–you can immerse yourself fully in the current situation.
+Unfortunately, a sign of aging is a rigid mindset that is stuck in a single way of viewing the world, lacking the willingness or ability to entertain different opinions and options.
+And because things rarely go as planned, we need to easily accommodate to the new circumstances.
+If you have an organized mind, you can shift sets completely, which allows you to transfer all of your mental capacities from one task to the next.
+Since you are not trying to multitask--since you are letting go of lingering thoughts about what you were doing or what needs to be done--you can immerse yourself fully in the current situation.

-Moore recommends shifting sets from the mental to the physical.
+To do this, Moore recommends shifting sets from the mental to the physical.
 She suggests that before you start that next endeavor, you move your body.
-Many times this will stimulate new ideas and connections.
-Have you ever had the solution to a problem pop into your head while walking, jogging or riding your bike?
+Many times this will cause you to have new ideas and to make new connections.
+To illustrate, think: Have you ever had the solution to a problem pop into your head while walking, jogging or riding your bike?
 This is an example of the power of set shifting.

 6. Connect the Dots

 The final rule is where learning happens and you are able to make lasting changes.
-New neural networks are established in the brain, habits are transformed, and goals are achieved.
+At this point, new neural networks are established in the brain, habits are transformed, and goals are achieved.

-As the new year approaches, I encourage you not to set resolutions about cleaning up your environment or buying a better calendaring system to improve your organization.
-To achieve your goals in 2017, I recommend taking an inward approach and clearing the clutter in your mind.
+So, as the new year approaches, I encourage you not to set resolutions about cleaning up your environment or buying a better calendaring system to improve your organization.
+Instead, to achieve your goals in 2017, I recommend taking an inward approach and clearing the clutter in your mind.
 The more you can block out distractions and the better you can focus, the more your organization and productivity will soar.